mikytron123/notMNIST_webapp/README.md

 # notMNIST
-This repository contains a TensorFlow model for the notMNIST_small dataset.
+This repository contains a Pytorch model for the notMNIST_small dataset.
 The model is a 6 layer CNN with 90% accuracy.